probabilistic-numerics/probnum-gsoc2022/README.md

 The goal of this project is to extend the current implementation of `RandomVariable` and `RandomProcess` to allow for batched `RandomVariable`s.
 This should be done using ProbNum's automatic differentiation backend (with a particular focus on JAX) to allow parameters of distributions to be fitted when conditioning on data.
 An example of this is hyperparameter optimization in Gaussian processes.

-### Stretch Goal
+### Stretch Goal(s)
-Implement path-wise sampling via https://arxiv.org/pdf/2002.09309.pdf.
+Implement path-wise sampling for Gaussian processes via https://arxiv.org/pdf/2002.09309.pdf.

 ### Requirements
 - good Python coding skills